wikimedia/integration-zuul/doc/source/user/config.rst

       all projects permitted to use the job.
 The current project (where the job is defined) is not automatically included, so if it should be able to run this job, then it must be explicitly listed.
+This setting is ignored by :term:`config projects
+      <config-project>` -- they may add any job to any project's
+      pipelines.
 By default, all projects may use the job.

       If a :attr:`job.secrets` is used in a job definition in an :term:`untrusted-project`, `allowed-projects` is automatically
       set to the current project only, and can not be overridden.
+      However, a :term:`config-project` may still add such a job to any project's pipeline.

       .. warning::